DMX: Legacy

+On June 28, 2021, his music was represented by former Def Jam labelmate Method Man, close friend Swizz Beatz, Busta Rhymes and actor Michael K. Williams (who himself would pass away five months later) at the BET Awards 2021.

 Impact

-DMX had a significant impact on hip hop music and is considered a legend in the genre.
-He "defined 2000s rap" and was "among the most prolific rappers of his era".
+DMX had a significant impact on hip hop music and is considered a "legend" in the genre.
+He's credited for having "defined 2000s rap" and for being "among the most prolific rappers of his era".
 He broke and set numerous records.
 His early work was vastly different from most mainstream hip hop music at the time; while Puff Daddy and other artists of the Bad Boy Records label were at the height of popularity, characterized by their "big-budget videos, lavish party-throwing, and dancefloor-ready music", DMX achieved success with a more dark, aggressive, "rugged", less "marketable" style.

 According to an Apple Music radio host: "It was a complete 180...Puff was controlling the clubs; you were watching Bad Boy Records pop bottles, wear Rolexes, Jesus pieces, Coogi sweaters.
 Then here comes this crazy energetic figure from Yonkers with the Timbs and the bandanas, running around with pitbulls, giving a perspective on the streets that a lot of people weren't familiar with and taking command of what hip-hop didn't look like."
 DMX's commercially successful violent lyricism helped popularize the horrorcore genre.